openkim/kliff/docs/source/modules/uq.rst

 propagation is more involved, KLIFF implements tools to quantify the uncertainty of the parameters.

 In KLIFF, the UQ tools are implemented in :mod:`~kliff.uq`.
-In the currect version, there are 2 methods implemented: Bayesian MCMC sampling and bootstrapping, with the integration of other UQ methods will be added in the future.
+In the current version, there are 2 methods implemented: Bayesian MCMC sampling and bootstrapping, with the integration of other UQ methods will be added in the future.